swimmingly/swimmingly.github.io/_pages/other/overview.md

 ### captured

-To live fully, we need freedom.
-But we are captured by an old mistake about government, most clearly here in America.
+We need freedom to live, but we are captured.
+A universal mistake about government holds the world in thrall.
+It is clearest here in America.
 This essay opens the cage.

+### mistake

+"The state is centralized."
+This is the mistake.

+It is a mistake as old as civilization.
+Everyone has made it.
+The Ancients.
+Barbarian hordes.
+Philosophers, prophets, emperors, popes and kings.
+America's Founding Fathers.
+Conservatives and Progressives today.
+Capitalists, communists, fascists, socialists, gangs, theocrats.
+Anarchists, both communist and capitalist.
+Some want to build it up.
+Others want to tear it down.
+But they all agree: a state _is_ a centralized state and can be nothing else.

+In fact, a state is a state.
+It can be centralized, as it has been for a long time.
+But a state could also be _distributed_: spread out to the individual level, with no central bodies.
+All it needs is an organizing principle.

-We will identify the natural basis for politics and examine the contradiction plaguing America's.
-Then we will discuss a logical solution and how to apply it.
+We begin this essay with politics, identifying its natural basis.
+We will examine the problems plaguing centralized states.
+Then will derive the logical solution of distribution and a strategy to apply it in a volatile world.

 ### politics